mitrananas/mitrananas/README.md

 ### Hi there 👋

 I'm Mitra, a developer comfortable in stacks including:
-React, React Native, JavaScript, TypeScript, GraphQL, Next and more.
+React, React Native, JavaScript, TypeScript, GraphQL, Node, Next and more.

 Hope to add more interesting projects here soon.